What Does a Good Resume Look Like?

 What does a resume look like for a first job?

-• Keep it simple and easy to read: Your resume should have a clean and simple design, with plenty of white space and legible font.
+• Use a clean and simple design with balanced white space and a legible font.

-• Focus on education and extracurriculars: If you don’t have much work experience, focus on your education and any relevant extracurricular activities or volunteer work.
+• Focus on your education and any relevant extracurricular activities or volunteer work.

 What does an ATS-friendly resume look like?

-An ATS-friendly resume is designed to be easily read and parsed by automated applicant tracking systems (ATS) that many employers use to screen resumes.
+An ATS-friendly resume is designed to be easily parsed by applicant tracking systems (ATS) used by employers to screen resumes.
+Here’s what it should look like:

-• Include relevant job titles and skills: Use specific job titles and skills throughout your resume to help the ATS understand your experience and qualifications.
+• Use specific job titles and skills to reflect your experience and qualifications.

-Using relevant keywords, clear section headings, and a simple format can increase your chances of passing the initial screening and landing an interview.
+Using a simple format increases your chances of passing initial screening and standing out.

 How long should my resume be?

-If you have extensive experience, you may extend your resume to a second page but always prioritize quality over quantity.
+If you have extensive experience, you can extend your resume to a second page, but always prioritize quality over quantity and ensure that you fill the entire second page.

 How should I handle employment gaps on my resume?

-• Consider functional or combination formats: If your chronological work history accentuates the gaps, consider using a functional resume or combination resume format.
+Consider using a functional or combination resume format.
 These formats emphasize relevant skills over traditional work history.

 How often should I update my resume?